Why are cat paw pads different colours?

 Your cat's paw pad colour can be influenced by temperature.
 The role of sweat glands in paw pad colouration and camouflage is essential to understand this phenomenon.
 Cats sweat glands in their paws help regulate their body temperature.
 These glands produce sweat, which evaporates and cools the paw pads, preventing them from overheating.

 As a result, the temperature of the environment can affect the colour of the paw pads.
-When it's hot, the blood vessels in gray pads can dilate, causing the paw pads to appear pinker or redder.
+When it's hot, the blood vessels in grey pads can dilate, causing the paw pads to appear pinker or redder.
 This increased blood flow helps dissipate heat more efficiently.

 Conversely, in colder temperatures, the blood vessels constrict, reducing blood flow to the paw pads and causing them to become paler.
 This helps minimise heat loss and maintain the cat's body temperature.
 Paw pad colour variation due to temperature is an evolutionary adaptation that allows cats to camouflage effectively in different environments.